-I am a qualified further and higher education teacher and over the last seven years I have taught counselling to many adult students.
+I am a qualified further and higher education teacher and for over seven years I taught counselling to many adult students.

-Fees: I charge between £30 and £55 per hour depending on your means.
+Fees: I charge between £40 and £60 per 50 minute session depending on your means.

 Contact me: If you wish to ask any questions or arrange an appointment please email or ring.